Before You Move to Mexico, Figure Out What to Take and What To Leave, Without Being Bullied

 After they’ve moved, very few people wish they had brought less.
 Because we’re in the moving business, people will often tell me how happy or not happy they are with the amount they brought.
 About 5% of the time, I hear from our clients that they wish they had brought less (or, more accurately, they wish that their spouse or partner had brought less).
 That leaves the other 95% who are happy with what they brought or regretted that they had not brought more.

 I close this section with some observations from my wife, Jet.
 You may not be like Jet and you may disagree with Jet, but I know that Jet speaks for many people.
 How do I know?
-People tell her.
+People tell her, and they tell me.
 When she writes something on the topic, she gets comments all the time such as “I’m with Jet!” and “I’m so happy you wrote what you did.
 You’re just like me.”

 Jet says, “You worked all your life to surround yourself with the things you cherish and love, and you did not come to Mexico in order to give them all up and live like a monk.”